skypjack/entt/docs/entity.md

 # The Registry, the Entity and the Component

-A registry can store and manage entities, as well as create views to iterate the underlying data structures.<br/>
+A registry can store and manage entities, as well as create views and groups to iterate the underlying data structures.<br/>
 The class template `registry` lets users decide what's the preferred type to represent an entity.
 Because `std::uint32_t` is large enough for almost all the cases, `registry` is also an _alias_ for `registry<std::uint32_t>`.